Azure/azure-powershell/src/ServiceLinker/docs/Get-AzServiceLinkerForContainerApp.md

 # Get-AzServiceLinkerForContainerApp

 ## SYNOPSIS
-Returns Linker resource for a given name.
+Returns Linker resource for a given name in container app.

 ## SYNTAX